Uncovering Real-Time Bugs with Specialized RTOS Tools

 3 - The HPT makes the MPT ready-to-run but keeps executing because the HPT still has a higher priority.

 4 - The HPT needs to access the shared resource and attempts to acquire the semaphore.
-However, since the semaphore is owned by the LPT, the HPT cannot continue executing, so the RTOS switches to the MPT.
+However, because the semaphore is owned by the LPT, the HPT cannot continue executing, so the RTOS switches to the MPT.

 5 - The MPT executes until it needs to wait for its event to reoccur so the RTOS switches back to the LPT.

 6 - The LPT finishes its use of the shared resource, so it releases the semaphore.
-At this point, the RTOS notices that the HPT is waiting for the resource and thus gives the semaphore to the HPT and makes it ready-to-run.
+At this point, the RTOS notices that the HPT is waiting for the resource and gives the semaphore to the HPT and makes it ready-to-run.
 The HPT resumes execution and performs whatever operation it needs to perform on the shared resource.

 9 - The priority inversion occurs because an LPT holds a resource that the HPT needs.
 However, the problem gets worse when medium-priority tasks further delay the release of the semaphore by the LPT.